by Dr. Marvin J. Folkertsma

 There is also nothing “JV” about the goals of ISIS.
 Japan’s grand mission during World War II was to establish what it called a “Greater East Asia Co-Prosperity Sphere,” beyond which the military leadership was less concerned; mostly it wanted to be left alone by the United States.
 On the other hand, the mission of ISIS is global and strategic in that its leadership is determined to conquer the world, one piece at a time, and to see its flag raised above the White House.

 What should be done about ISIS and similar totalitarian movements?
-The answer, unfortunately, is the same as the one forced upon Allied decision makers during World War II in the struggles against Germany and Japan.
+The answer, unfortunately, is the same as the one forced upon Allied decision makers during World War II in the struggle against Germany and Japan.
 This does not mean using atomic bombs or reinstating the draft.
 Rather it means a recognition that this organization is not going to go away by itself and that it will take a determined effort among an alliance of nations to rid the region of the barbaric madness that has overtaken it.
 The Kurds should be armed; regional players should be committed to the struggle; and American airpower should continue to support such efforts.